Good Golly, Miss Molly: Other versions

 In November 1962 Jerry Lee Lewis released the single "Good Golly Miss Molly" (Sun 382), reissued on compilation album Breathless (1967) and on Rockin' Rhythm & Blues (1969).

 In 1964 The Swinging Blue Jeans covered the song.
 It was a hit as part of the British Invasion and one of the band's best known songs.
 It reached No. 11 in the UK, No. 6 in the Netherlands, and No. 43 on Billboard Hot 100.

-A cover of the song appeared as the closing track of the Sonics' 1965 debut album Here Are the Sonics.
+A cover of the song appeared as the closing track of the Sonics' 1965 debut album Here Are The Sonics.

 In 1966, Mitch Ryder and the Detroit Wheels incorporated "Good Golly Miss Molly" into their version of "Devil with a Blue Dress On".
 Their version scored a major hit, not only in Ryder's native Detroit, but nationwide, placing at No. 4 on the Billboard Top 100.

 Creedence Clearwater Revival recorded the song in 1969 on their Bayou Country album with slightly changed lyrics.

-In Spanish there are many versions of this song one of them called "La Plaga" performed by Los Teen Tops in 1959.
-Mexican rock singer Alejandra Guzmán released her own version of “La Plaga” in 1988.
+In the Spanish-language, one of the most popular adaptations of the song is "La Plaga", performed by Los Teen Tops in 1959, with Enrique Guzmán as the lead vocalist.
+Nearly three decades later, his daughter, Alejandra Guzmán, released her own version of her father's rendition as her debut single in 1988.